airbytehq/airbyte/airbyte-integrations/connectors/source-sharetribe/README.md

 # Sharetribe
 This directory contains the manifest-only connector for `source-sharetribe`.

-Sharetribe source connector for using the sharetribe API.
+The Sharetribe source connector which ingests data from the sharetribe integrations API.
+Sharetribe is a no code marketplace builder tool.
+The source supports a number of API changes.
+For more information, checkout the website https://www.sharetribe.com/

+This source uses the OAuth configuration for handling requests.
+A client_ID and client_secret is required along with a refresh_token in order to setup a connection.
+For more details about the API, check out https://www.sharetribe.com/api-reference/integration.html

 ## Usage
 There are multiple ways to use this connector: